Anonymous-Weeb/NekoBot/README.md

 Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Mizuhara Support](https://t.me/chizurusupport)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [NekoBot support](https://t.me/NekoBot_Support)

 ## Credits
 The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars)